Kayalvizhi02/DBMS/EX.NO.2_DDL COMMANDS.md

-# EXP NO 2: DATA DEFINITION LANGUGE COMMANDS
+# EXP.NO 2: DATA DEFINITION LANGUGE COMMANDS
 ### DATE:
 ## AIM:
 To create a student database and execute DDL queries using SQL.